ryancramerdesign/ProcessWireUpgrade/README.md

 Options to upgrade from the master or dev branch are available.

-This utility can be also used to upgrade any PW 2.5.20+ or newer site to the latest version.

-This utility makes versioned backup copies of any files it overwrites during the upgrade.
+This tool makes versioned backup copies of any files it overwrites during the upgrade.
 Should an upgrade fail for some reason, you can manually restore from the backups should you need to.

-If your ProcessWire version is new enough to have the WireDatabaseBackup class (PW 2.5.14+) then this module will also give you the option of backing up your database.

 After installing a core upgrade, you may want to manually update the permissions of installed files to be non-writable to Apache,